Pulp 3 is about 2x slower than pulp 2 in syncing a large file repo

 I will also test the single-table content branch but it's a good sign that even master branch is getting decent performance without having had much in the way of focused optimization yet.
 I may also try a few other low-hanging fruit optimizations on master branch to get a clearer picture when comparing against the single-table content branch, since that represents a fairly significant change.

-#14 Updated by dalley over 1 year ago
+#14 Updated by dalley almost 3 years ago

 The performance gap has been seemingly rectified as of the latest master branch.